China Sourcing Agents

 ESP-IDF (Espressif IoT Development Framework).
 The native Espressif SDK.
 Access to full chip peripherals, real-time capabilities, and production-grade OTA update partition schemes.
 Mandatory for products requiring FreeRTOS task control, TLS certificate management, or Matter protocol stack (ESP Matter is built on ESP-IDF).
 The learning curve is steeper than Arduino, but the toolchain (CMake-based) produces smaller binaries with fewer library conflicts.

 Arduino Core for ESP32.
 Faster prototyping, large community library ecosystem.
 Not recommended for production if your product handles certificates, large HTTPS responses, or concurrent WiFi + BLE operations — heap fragmentation bugs are common in complex Arduino-on-ESP32 projects.
+If your design only needs Bluetooth and not WiFi, a dedicated nRF52840 BLE module usually delivers lower power draw and a more mature BLE stack.

 For production firmware, request that the factory (or your firmware engineer) targets ESP-IDF 5.x.
 Espressif maintains LTS branches with security patches — confirm you have access to the firmware source and can rebuild with updated ESP-IDF versions after production.
+A factory audit should verify the firmware development team’s capabilities and source code access policies.

 Production Flash Programming